 How secure is our site

 Your personal data’s security is very important to us.
 This is why, where it’s appropriate, our Sites use HTTPS to help keep information about you secure.
 However, no data transmission over the internet can be guaranteed to be totally secure.
 Certain information, for example, your credit card details, is encrypted to minimise the risk of interception during transit.

 You may complete a registration process when you sign up to use parts of the Sites.
 This may include the creation of a username, password and/or other identification information.
 Any such details should be kept confidential by you and should not be disclosed to or shared with anyone.

 It might sometimes be necessary for us to transfer your personal information outside of the European Economic Area (EEA) to locations that may not provide the same level of protection as the UK.
 However, we will only transfer your personal information out of the EEA if we have put in place appropriate safeguards and protections as stated under UK law for example by the use of a data-transfer agreement incorporating certain standard model protection clauses.

 Occasionally we have to take advantage of third party systems to make sure we can properly fulfil our obligations to you.
-Below are a list of a few third party data processors we use:
+Below is a list of a few third-party data processors we use:

 - Tracking – We use Google cookies, tracking and analytics on our website.

 - Social Media Platforms – We use Social Media Platforms including but not limited to Facebook, Twitter and Instagram to monitor our social media responses, queries and interests.

 - Calendar – We use third party software and system to manage our booking calendars and schedules.